Gesee-y/ReactiveECS.jl/README.md

 - **Fast**: The fastest ECS in Julia, already outperforming some well-established C/C++ ECS.
 See [this](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Achitecture.md).
 - **Flexible**: Add, remove, or chain systems at runtime — you can even inject a system in the middle of a chain.
 - **Granular concurrency safety**: Provides specialized tools like **HierarchicalLock** to help you cleanly manage concurrency.
-- **Inherently ready for parallelism**: Its partitioned table already acts as chunks for parallel processing.
+- **Inherently ready for parallelism**: Its partitioned table already acts as chunks for parallel processing with cycles detection.
 - **Easy to use**: Thanks to Julia’s powerful macros, which abstract away complexity.
 - **Database-like queries**: Query entities across tables, use foreign keys, and more.
+- **Allow lazy operations**: Such as lazy entities creation.

 ---